gallbladder warning signs there is a problem

 Recognizing the symptoms early can help you seek timely medical treatment before complications arise.

-One of the most common signs of gallbladder trouble is pain in the upper right side of the abdomen, just below the ribcage.
-This pain may come and go or become constant.
-It often worsens after eating fatty or greasy foods and can last from a few minutes to several hours.
+One of the hallmark signs is pain in the upper right side of your abdomen, just below the ribs.
+This pain may be sharp, dull, or cramping—and often gets worse after eating rich or greasy foods.
+It can last minutes or hours, and sometimes radiates to your back or shoulder blade.

-A blocked bile duct can cause bile to build up in the bloodstream, leading to jaundice, a condition where the skin and whites of the eyes turn yellow.
-This is a serious symptom that requires urgent medical evaluation.
+A blocked bile duct can cause bile to back up into your bloodstream, resulting in jaundice.
+This yellowing of the skin and eyes is a red flag that needs urgent medical evaluation.

 6. Changes in Stool and Urine Color